Banksy says fashion retailer Guess 'used' his work - ExBulletin

 Banksy says fashion retailer Guess ‘used’ his work

-Banksy, whose true identity is a closely guarded secret, posted a photo of Guess’ Regent Street store in central London on Instagram, suggesting shoplifters pay him a visit.
+Banksy, whose true identity is a closely guarded secret, posted a picture of Guess’ Regent Street store in central London on Instagramsuggesting shoplifters visit him.

-“Beware all shoplifters.
-Please go to GUESS on Regent Street.
-They used my artwork without asking, how can it be wrong for you to do the same with their clothes?” the post told Banksy’s 11.6 million followers.
+“Beware of all shoplifters.
+Please meet at GUESS on Regent Street.
+They used my artwork without asking me, how can it be wrong for you to do the same with their clothes? the post told Banksy’s 11.6 million followers.

 The store window featured Banksy’s Flower Thrower graffiti and featured a new capsule collection from Guess, which according to its website was “created in partnership with Brandalised, an urban graffiti license whose mission is to give fans Affordable Graffiti Collectibles by Banksy”.